Deadlineem/Extras-Addon-for-YimMenu/README.md

 ![Extras Addon for YimMenu](http://extrasaddon.us.to/img/extras-header-2.png)

 [![version](https://img.shields.io/badge/version-1.0.2-red.svg)](http://extrasaddon.us.to/)

 ## NOTE TO ALL USERS:

+#Make sure you Download the latest UPDATE.BAT and use/update the script using it to keep it up to date!
+There are new changes/additions OFTEN!

 DO NOT USE THIS ADDON WITH ULTIMATE MENU/ALESTAROV/PESSIv2/CSYONS/ETC, TURN IT OFF AND USE THEM AS THE CODES MAY CONFLICT AND CAUSE ISSUES.